7 Reasons NOT to Use a Static Site Generator

 However, the development time, build complexity, security implications, testing effort, and expense will increase.
 Contrast that to installing a suitable WordPress plugin which can implement client or server-side functionality within a few minutes.

 - your project requirements, size, complexity, update frequency, etc.

 - your users, their location, expectations, etc.

 - your team’s development skills, and

-The vast majority of websites rarely exceed a few dozen pages, receive infrequent updates and depend on a developer to make those changes.
-A CMS is often overkill, and static site generation could ease development and reduce costs.
-However, persuading your client to abandon their CMS administration panels could be a tougher task …
+The vast majority of websites rarely exceed a few dozen pages, receive infrequent updates, and depend on a developer to make those changes.
+A CMS is often overkill, so a static site generator could simplify development and reduce costs.
+Persuading your client to abandon their content administration panels may be a tougher task!